 Before we start create linked reports in SSRS, Let me open my Report Manager to show the existing Data Sources, Datasets, and reports in our server.

-For this demonstration we are going to use the previously created report called SSRS Dashboard so please refer the same to understand the Report data.
+For this SSRS linked report demonstration, we are going to use the previously created report called SSRS Dashboard so please refer the same to understand the Report data.

 Let me show you the Report Preview.